Why ShellHub Uses Docker

-If you are already familiar with ShellHub probably noted that Docker and ShellHub go hand in hand.
+If you are already familiar with ShellHub, you have probably noticed that Docker and ShellHub often go hand in hand.
 When you follow the official documentation about installing ShellHub Agent on a device, you will be guided to install it using Docker.
 Although Docker is not a mandatory tool to install ShellHub Agent, it is highly recommended.
 Why?
 In this article, I will address this subject.

 What is Docker?